 Finding a Professional

 Finding someone to interview or shadow is not difficult.
 Ask your parents and your friends’ parents if they know someone you can interview (do not interview a relative or someone you already know well).
 Ask your professors for recommendations of professionals in the field.
 Consider all of the people you know who may have contacts with someone in the field.
-If you are not able to locate someone on your own, staff in the O’Brien Center for Student Success will be glad to help you brainstorm some options.
+If you are not able to locate someone on your own, staff in the O’Brien Center for Career Development will be glad to help you brainstorm some options.

 Who Should I Interview?

 Any knowledgeable person in your field of interest.
 The higher the person is in the company, the more information you will gather on a broader scale.
 If your interest is in a specific position, then locate someone in that particular position.

 - Individuals in the field whose articles you may have read in a newspaper or magazine.

 - People you may meet at a professional association meeting.

 - Connections within your social media networks.

 - College Alumni Network – LinkedIn: Merrimack has an alumni group on LinkedIn that current students can join.
 Join and browse the members list to see if any alumni work in your field of interest and consider reaching out to any of those who do.
 There’s also a “Find Alumni” function that allows you to find alumni based on where they live, where they work, and what they do.